DMCA COPYRIGHT INFRINGEMENT POLICY

 1. A physical or electronic signature of an authorized person;

-3. A statement under penalty of perjury that the alleged infringer has a good faith belief that the material was removed or disabled as a result of mistake or misidentification;
+3. A statement under penalty of perjury that the alleged infringer has a good faith belief that the material was removed or disabled as a result of a mistake or misidentification;